 The country’s highest point is on the Kebnekaise Mountain and reaches almost 2,097 meters.

-Also one of the world’s highest-grossing national income per capita countries, at USD 47,955, is Sweden.
+Another one of the world’s highest-grossing national income per capita countries, at USD 47,955, is Sweden.
 The country’s economy is focused on energy, agriculture, and manufacturing, with technology on the rise as well.
 Its official currency is the Swedish Krona.

 Sweden is the only Nordic country without an official state church.
 Lutheranism is the most represented religion in Sweden, and the next largest are Protestantism, Islam, and Catholicism.